brauli0/2D-3D-measurement/README.md

 # 2D&3D measurement
-Python project with graphic interface to measure areas and volumes
+PyGTK application to measure areas and volumes with an intuitive graphic interface